What is Plan Builder

-How do I delete my current training plan to add a Plan Builder plan?
+How do I start over, clear my calendar, and create a new Plan Builder plan?

-If you already have a training plan added to your TrainerRoad Calendar you will want to delete this training plan before you build your custom plan.
-For detailed instructions on how to delete a custom training plan check out this help center article: Delete a TrainerRoad Plan
+If you already have a training plan added to your TrainerRoad Calendar you will want to delete (or unschedule) this training plan before you build your new custom plan.
+Note that this will only delete planned workouts - any workouts you have completed will be saved.
+For detailed instructions on how to delete a custom training plan check out this help center article: Delete/Unschedule a TrainerRoad Plan

-What happens to my current training rides if I delete my current training plan?
+What happens to my current training rides if I delete/unschedule my current training plan?

 When you delete your current training plan to add a custom plan all of your completed workouts will remain on your Calendar.

 What happens to my A/B/C priority events if I delete my new plan?

 If you delete a plan created through Plan Builder, any events that you added to your calendar via that plan will remain on your calendar.
 If you create a new plan, you can add these events to your plan by clicking the "Include" button in the Existing Events section of Plan Builder.

 Should I take the Ramp Test before I start Plan Builder?

 The Ramp Test will automatically be the first workout in any training phase or plan.
 If you are just starting a TrainerRoad plan, we definitely recommend starting off with this workout.
 If you have recently completed a Ramp Test in another training plan you can skip this Ramp Test at your own discretion.

 I don’t have much time until my goal event.
 Can Plan Builder create a training plan on a short timeline?